 Update them about your business

-If you are expanding services; adding new personnel, including someone who may have a specialty that would be appropriate for their needs; or added a new location, get in touch.
-Clients like to know that companies they doing business with are doing well.
+If you are expanding services, adding new personnel, including someone who may have a specialty that would be appropriate for their needs, or added a new location, get in touch.
+Clients like to know that companies they are doing business with are doing well.
 Don’t hesitate to spread the news.

 Offer an incentive

-Think about offering a special discount or to a client to encourage them to try a new service or even to rebook for a treatment they have had before.
+Think about offering a special discount or a client to encourage them to try a new service or rebook for a treatment they have had before.
 Sometimes clients need an incentive to return.
-Even if they were thinking about rebooking, an incentive can get them to do so sooner.
+Even if they were thinking about rebooking, an incentive could get them to do so sooner.

-Sometimes clients just need a reminder to rebook.
-These are some of the ways to make your follow up impactful and get the repeat business you seek.
+Sometimes clients need a reminder to rebook.
+These are some ways to make your follow up impactful and get the repeat business you seek.